A

 Litany: Billy Collins

-Little Miss Muffet discovered a tuffet ("The Embarrassing Episode of Little Miss Muffet"): Guy Wetmore Carryl
+Little Miss Muffet discovered a tuffet ("The Embarrassing Episode of Little Miss Muffet"): Guy W. Carryl

 The Loch Ness Monster's Song: Edwin Morgan